onyxframework/blog/content/posts/creating-json-apis-with-onyx-part-2.md

   include Onyx::REST::Action

   params do
+    # Will attempt to parse JSON params even if
+    # "Content-Type" header is not "application/json"
-    json do
+    json required: true do
       type content : String
     end
   end

-  # Define REST errors
-  #

-  errors do
-    # Return 400 if a request doesn't have a
-    # "Content-Type" header equal to "application/json"
-    type JSONContentTypeRequired(400)
-  end

   def call
-    # Validate the request payload
-    #

-    json = params.json
-    raise JSONContentTypeRequired.new unless json

     # Insert the model into the database
     #

-    item = Models::Item.new(content: json.content)
+    item = Models::Item.new(content: params.json.content)
     Onyx.exec(item.insert)

     # Return the success status